syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 ### Customize Automatically Generated Columns

-When `SfDatagrid.AutoGenerateColumns` is `true`, then [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGeneratingColumn_EV.html) event is raised for each `GridColumn`.
+When `SfDatagrid.AutoGenerateColumns` is `true`, then [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGeneratingColumn_EV.html) event is raised for each GridColumn.
 This event receives two arguments namely sender which is the SfDatagrid and [AutoGeneratingColumnArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.AutoGeneratingColumnArgs.html).
 The `AutoGeneratingColumnArgs` object contains the following property:

 * Column: This property returns the created column using which you can customize the column.